Elv13/reclaimail/README.md

 ## How

 Thunderbird, KMail, KubeMail, Evolution and other open solutions exists.
-Plus a lot of large groupewares like Zimbra and Kolab.
+Plus a lot of large groupwares like Zimbra and Kolab.
 They are good at what they do, but their size and constant threats of development shutdown / sunsetting don't seem to give a nice foundation to start a migration away from GMail.